 It is important to see the Graduate School’s guidelines for format of the thesis: http://www.grad.washington.edu/students/etd/format-guidelines/index.shtml.

-For the Ellison Center copy, you will need to print a copy of the thesis, including the Thesis Signature Page (http://www.grad.washington.edu/students/etd/format-guidelines/sample-thesis-title.pdf), and have it tape-bound, usually by the Copy Center in the Communication Building.
+For the Ellison Center copy, you will need to print a copy of the thesis, including the supervisory committee approval form (http://www.grad.washington.edu/students/etd/thesis-approval-form.pdf), and have it tape-bound with a clear front cover and a black back cover, usually by the Copy Center in the Communication Building.
+You will not be allowed to graduate until the Ellison Center receives it.
 Some of the copy services can also do this.
 It is important to have a copy of your thesis with original signatures for yourself.
-The Ellison Center also requires a tape-bound copy of your thesis (see examples in the Ellison Center)—you will not be allowed to graduate until the Ellison Center receives it.

 As you can see, there are many steps in the final stages of your program.
 To make the process manageable for all involved, including faculty and staff as well as yourself, the following timeline has been established.